Binance Market Update (2022-06-09)

 Binance

-The global cryptocurrency market cap now stands at $1.25T, up by 0.25% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.24T, down by -0.65% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ASR, LTO, and OG, up by 54%, 28%, and 25%, respectively.
+Market outperformers include ASR, BAND, and ACM, up by 40%, 29%, and 25%, respectively.

 Top stories of the day: